hughshanahan/RemoteTeachingThoughts/README.md

 Getting a Piazza login id is relatively straight forward.
 I'll need to post out to the students a link so that they can enroll themselves.
 I could also enroll the TA as well directly which is good.
 I'll make an announcement to the students now.

+***Video***
+Over the years I've used Quicktime as a) it's on my laptop and b) you can create a slidecast with effectively one option selected.
+RHUL has provided a tool called Panopto and I've decided to give that a try as well.
+This is a commerical tool with an standalone client.
+What is apparenrtly nice is that you can have images from the screen and frmo a webcam recorded at the same time.
+All this gets uploaded to a site which integrates with the RHUL moodle.
+I still need to figure out how to do the two screen business (I have a web cam now so the hope is I can have a split screen with audio - one screen showing my lecture notes and the other showing me scribbling on a page).
+I'll let you know if I get that to work.
+In any case I've done a simple slidecast and posted it up onto out moodle page.